sriharsha8991/Interactive-Data-and-Text-Exploration-Tool/README.md

 Got ideas to make this even better?
 We're all ears!
 Fork the repository, add your magic, and let's make data analysis even more awesome together.

-## 📜 License

-This project is proudly licensed under the [MIT License](https://opensource.org/licenses/MIT).